ericspod/Eidolon/BUILDING.md

 ## Setup

-### Linux (Ubuntu 12/14)
+### Linux (Ubuntu 12/14, other distros)

 **Ubuntu 12.*** doesn't require anything extra if Anaconda is installed, so this is the easiest way to get started with development.

-**Ubuntu 14.*** version of Eidolon uses the system Ogre3D package so the development components for that must be installed plus the Qt development tools and Cython:
+**Ubuntu 14.*** version of Eidolon uses the Qt development tools and Cython:

-    sudo apt-get install libogre-1.9-dev pyqt4-dev-tools qt4-dev-tools
+    sudo apt-get install pyqt4-dev-tools qt4-dev-tools

 Additionally for either platform, **g++** and **make** are needed to build the libraries, you should have these already.

-The version of Cython you'll get with 14.\* is too old, download it and install using the **setup.py** script.
+The version of Cython you'll get with 14.\* is too old, download it (https://github.com/cython/cython/releases/tag/0.24.1) and install using the **setup.py** script in its source repository.

 ### OS X